VR

 Scale & Reach

-• Facilitated workshops across multiple universities
+• Ran workshops across multiple universities as a team

 What I Learned